Happy hours, big screens and French flair – Paris rocks when it comes to sports bars

 On either side of the Seine, in tourist-friendly arrondissements such as 5th, 6th and 8th, in edgier eastern Paris and in a particular hub around place de Clichy straddling the 9th and the 18th, you’ll find plenty of sport-focused pubs and bars appealing to a global clientele.

 Long-established local chains such as the FrogPubs, O’Sullivans and Corcoran’s always fill for international rugby weekends, a major fixture on the calendar.
-Another common feature are long happy hours, offsetting hefty bar prices by a couple of euros and recently coinciding with early-evening kick-off times for the 2022 World Cup.
-The eight Frogpubs are also offering a free pint for those signing up to the brand’s loyalty club.
+Another common feature are long happy hours, offsetting hefty bar prices by a couple of euros and coinciding with early-evening kick-off times for the 2022 World Cup.
+The eight Frogpubs were also offering a free pint for those signing up to the brand’s loyalty club.

 the auld alliance